bjlkeng/bjlkeng.github.io/source/posts/semi-supervised-learning-with-variational-autoencoders.rst

 |h2| Semi-supervised Results |h2e|

-The datasets I used were MNIST and CIFAR10 with stratified sampling to reduce the labelled data.
+The datasets I used were MNIST and CIFAR10 with stratified sampling on the training data to create the semi-supervised dataset.
 The test sets are the ones included with the data.
 Here are the results for MNIST:

 .. csv-table:: Table 1: MNIST Results
    :header: "Model", "N=100", "N=500", "N=1000", "N=2000", "N=5000"